CSR/SustainabilityCSR ・ Sustainability

 -

-The scope of the scenario analysis addressed the consolidated companies in our three major businesses in Japan (the Corrugated Container and Display Carton, the Housing, and the Transportation and Logistics business), which account for approximately 90% of the consolidated sales.
-Going forward, we plan to enhance the scenario analysis by including overseas consolidated companies.
-The sales and operating income by business for FY2023 are shown in Figure 3.
+The scope of the scenario analysis has been expanded to include overseas consolidated subsidiaries in addition to the domestic core businesses, namely, the Corrugated Container and Display Carton, the Housing, and the Transportation and Logistics business.
+The sales and operating income by business segement for FY2024 are shown in Figure 3.

 Figure 2 Materiality Issues